polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 routine maintenance needs to be done, and automating this type of thing often helps mitigate human errors.

-#### Network Topology
+### Network Topology

 Does the Validator node have protection against Denial of Service attacks, and if so, how is that done?
 Outlining a desired network topology for a validators infrastructure design will help Nominators understand how resilient their operations are to attacks.
 Some things to highlight are the usage of firewalls, VPNs, network segmentation, proxies, or other layers separation.

-#### Upgrading
+### Upgrade Process

 Both Polkadot and Kusama releases are published [here](https://github.com/paritytech/polkadot-sdk/releases){target=\_blank}. validators are expected to upgrade their nodes as soon as a new release comes.
 Although not every release is mandatory to upgrade, each new release usually has bug fixes, optimizations, new features, or other beneficial changes.
 It's in the best interest of the entire network that validators update their nodes in a timely fashion.
 This signals to nominators that a validator is timely care about their operations and is quick to adapt to necessary circumstances.

 It can also be helpful for nominators to know how the validator runs software and where they get new binaries.
 How do they get alerted for new releases?
 Do they receive updates from the matrix chat rooms?
 Do they have alerts for particular GitHub activities?
-Do they use the Debian/RPM packages?
+Do they use the Debian/Red Hat Package Manager (RPM) packages?
 Do they use the Parity-provided GitHub binaries?
 Do they use Parity Docker images?
 Do they make their own Docker images?
 Do they build the binaries themselves?
 Validators often have their own build server for making binaries.
 If they take the extra steps to make these and don't rely on external parties, this can be seen as a plus from nominators, as it helps contribute to decentralization.

-#### Logging, Metrics, Monitoring, and Observability
+### Monitoring and Observability

 Good node operators keep tabs on how their systems are running.
 Observability is one of the most critical aspects of understanding the performance and behavior of a node.
 One should be able to outline the efforts taken in building out monitoring and observability practices.
 Are Prometheus and Grafana set up?
 What types of metrics are collected and looked at?
 How is this done across multiple nodes?
 A quality validator may make these metrics and graphs public so that Nominators can see how these nodes are running.
+Some items to consider sharing with nominators include:

-##### Health Checks and Alerting Conditions

-Similar to the last point, it can be helpful for nominators to know what kind of health checks and alerting conditions are in place for validator nodes.
+- **Health Checks and Alerting Conditions** - it can be helpful for nominators to know what kind of health checks and alerting conditions are in place for validator nodes.
 What conditions aren't typical and may need to be looked at?
 If conditions aren't specific, how is the node operator alerted to this?
 Are there any public Telegram, SMS, or email alerts?
 Nominators will want to know that a Validator can respond to abnormal conditions promptly, as their tokens are on the line of potentially being lost.

-##### Scenario Runbooks

-Many scenarios happen routinely, such as upgrading nodes, restoring backups, or moving servers.
+- **Scenario Runbooks** - Many scenarios happen routinely, such as upgrading nodes, restoring backups, or moving servers.
 Creating runbooks and sharing the procedures and precautions taken around these can instill confidence in nominators that various scenarios are thought out and planned for.

-##### Node Regions

-A diverse network of nodes in varying different regions helps strengthen decentralized networks.
-Outlining what regions nodes are in gives clarity to this facet of networks.
+- **Node Regions** - A diverse network of nodes in varying different regions helps strengthen decentralized networks.Outlining what regions nodes are in gives clarity to this facet of networks.
 Nominators may want to promote validators that actively try to decentralize networks operating in regions in which others don't run nodes.

-##### Security / Key Handling Policies

-It is paramount that session keys and stash/staking proxy keys are stored and handled with the utmost care.
+- **Key Handling Policies** - It is paramount that session keys and stash/staking proxy keys are stored and handled with the utmost care.
 If compromised, both the validator and nominator can be slashed.
 Outlining how keys are handled, how they are stored, who has access to them, and the overall policies and procedures around them is a great point of reference for nominators to gauge how comfortable they are with the security a validator takes.

-### Robust Communication
+## Make Community Connections

-The relationship between validators and nominators is one built on trust, and as such, having direct lines of communication with Nominators is a great way to build and reinforce that trust.
+The relationship between validators and nominators is one built on trust, and as such, having direct lines of communication with nominators is a great way to build and reinforce that trust.
 This could mean setting up dedicated Telegram / Matrix / Discord channels or hosting a reoccurring call where anyone can join.
 Creating inclusive environments with direct connections between parties is going the extra mile to ensure that nominators know they're in good hands.
 Many updates can be given, such as nodes being updated to a new version, rewards being paid out, servers being migrated, new features or tools being built, or just checking in to say hello.
-These kinds of gestures can be much appreciated in putting words and a person behind the name of someone running a server.
+These kinds of gestures can be much appreciated and helps the nominator see a person behind the server.

-### Actively Participating in the Community
+### Participate in the Community

 Participating in the community goes hand in hand with building a reputation.
 This isn't only for Nominators, but for other validators, builders, developers, governance participants, and general